 Musicals take place every three years and involve all children from fourth to sixth class.
 This three-year cycle ensures that every child gets an opportunity to participate in a stage production during their primary school career.

 St Mary’s has an annual Science Week where pupils undertake a number of Science activities, including experiments using electricity, magnetism and various materials.
-Experiments are then displayed in the halla, where all classes have the opportunity to view the work carried out.
+Experiments are then displayed, where all classes have the opportunity to view the work carried out.

 A large selection of children’s books is on view in the halla.
 The fair is open to parents and friends to come along to browse before and after school.
 Book Week is a great opportunity to encourage reading among our pupils.